ppnsanders/pp-mp-examples/README.md

 6. Make Payment
 7. Review & Confirm Order

-To apply those steps to the [Marketplaces Order API](https://developer.paypal.com/docs/api/orders/), consider that you would create the order after step 5.
+To apply those steps to the [PayPal For Platforms Order API](https://developer.paypal.com/docs/api/orders/), consider that you would create the order after step 5.
 Step 6, "Make Payment", is the part where the consumer goes to PayPal, or enters their credit card details.
 When the consumer returns to the merchants website, they will see their order details along with their payment method information and complete the checkout or "Review & Confirm Order".

 *PayPal Order Steps:*